Toxic Thirdhand Smoke

 When we smell stale tobacco smoke, it means that thirdhand smoke pollutants have been released into the air from the places they accumulated.

-As we breathe in the polluted air, the smell of stale tobacco warns us that thirdhand smoke is present—with each breath, we are inhaling thirdhand smoke pollutants into our bodies.
-This mixture of thirdhand smoke pollutants contains chemicals that can irritate the throat and lungs, cause inflammation, harm normal cell functioning, damage DNA, and are known or suspected to cause cancer in humans.
+As we breathe in polluted air, the smell of stale tobacco alerts us to the presence of thirdhand smoke.
+With each breath, we inhale these pollutants into our bodies.
+This mixture of thirdhand smoke contains chemicals that can irritate the throat and lungs, cause inflammation, disrupt normal cell function, damage DNA, and are known or suspected to cause cancer in humans.

 Thirdhand smoke can linger indoors for a long time – months to years.